 If you decide to get a payday loan, shop around and compare the interest and charges before you borrow.
 Make sure you are clear about what will happen if you can't pay it back.

 This page tells you about what the lender should do before they offer you a payday loan, how you pay back the loan and what happens if you can't pay.
-It also tells you how to complain about a payday lender.

 Before you take a payday loan

 When you apply for a loan, before lending you any money, a lender should check whether you’ll be able to pay it back.
-This means that, for example, the lender should check you’ve got enough money coming in each month to be be able pay the loan back.
+This means that, for example, the lender should check you’ve got enough money coming in each month to be able to pay the loan back.

 The lender should also explain the main features of the loan, including how much you will have to pay back, what happens if you do not pay the loan back, that you may be charged extra if you do not pay the loan back on time and that the loan is not suitable for long-term borrowing.
 The lender should also explain how continuous payment authorities (CPAs) work and how they can be cancelled.